Avoid Capital Gains Tax on Gifted Property UK

 You pay HMRC CGT on any gains made on an asset when sold.
 Assets you have inherited will benefit from an adjustment to their cost base.
 The deemed cost of the asset will be the asset’s market value at the date inherited.

 Mrs Jones inherited property that her mum originally purchased for £50,000.
-The market value of the inherited property was £200,000 when it was transferred to her.
+The market value of the inherited house was £200,000 when it was transferred to her.

-Mrs Jones sold the inherited property for £250,000 a year later.
+Mrs Jones sold the inherited asset for £250,000 a year later.
 The capital gain will be based on:

 – £250,000 sales price of the inherited asset